SustainableMobility/public-bikeriding-datasets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Collect all publicly available bike riding related datasets under one roof to assist researchers.
+Collect all publicly available cycling and bike riding related datasets under one roof to assist researchers.

 ## Datasets
 ### VIC, Australia